-Mr. Chun believes that fresh water has shaped the ecology of Nāwiliwili Bay in that corals do not grow where there is fresh water.
-He believes that the sandy bottoms of the bay and the location of the coral reef further out in the bay, is due to the decreased salinity of the water from fresh water.
+Mr. Chun believes fresh water has shaped the ecology of Nāwiliwili Bay in that corals do not grow where there is fresh water.
+He believes the sandy bottoms of the bay and the location of the coral reef further out in the bay is due to the decreased salinity of the water from fresh water.

 There's a rock here in the middle of the beach where water comes along here and out.
 That's why it's all sandy in the middle of the bay because coral is not going to grow where there's fresh water.
 That's why the reef is further out.
-In between this area, it's all sandy on the bottom because fresh water comes in here and here [pointing tot map].
+In between this area, it's all sandy on the bottom because fresh water comes in here and here [pointing to map].

-Mr. Chun describes $N\bar{a}$ wiliwili Bay during his childhood and shares surfing stories in the bay.
-He also tells of moʻolelo associated with sharks and shark gods in the bay:
+Mr. Chun described Nāwiliwili Bay during his childhood and shared surfing stories from the bay.
+He also told of mo'olelo associated with sharks and shark gods in the bay.

 The jetty wasn't like the harbor where it is today.
 We didn't have the breakwater outside.
 When they dredged this harbor, they made this jetty.
 Here's inside lighthouse and outside lighthouse there.
 There's a rock over here I heard a story about.
 I don't know the name but they say that one of the shark gods came to this place.
-When we were kids, we used to surf over here and I'd think, "I don't know if I wanna go surf over there.
-Sharks come around," See these lighthouse here?
+When we were kids, we used to surf over here and I'd think, 'I don't know if I wanna go surf over there.
+Sharks come around.'
+See these lighthouse here?
 There's a break over here.
 They say that on this side, there's another cave where the sharks give birth.
 So everytime we'd surf over here, we'd always look around.
 One time, we're out here surfing as kids, maybe fourteen, fifteen and we looked around behind us and we saw this fin swimming behind us coming around this way.
 It's all cliff here but there's a little indentation that's kind of low over here so we paddled to it.
 We climbed up this little indentation and we looked behind us and there's this ten-foot shark behind us.
 That's why I hardly go surfing there nowadays.
 They say, and it still holds today with the kids, some of them say, sharks give birth over here.
-A number of years ago, we're surfing in this area along the rock where the reef is when these guys shout, "shark coming in", so we're all paddling and jump on the wall along here.
+A number of years ago, we're surfing in this area along the rock where the reef is when these guys shout, 'shark coming in,' so we're all paddling and jump on the wall along here.
 The shark came.
 It was a hammerhead shark.
 The water was only chest-deep but it gave birth so there was a lot of thrashing and blood in the water.
 They kind of swam around here and went out.
 That doesn't happen often but that's one of the stories.

-Mr. Chun recites previous research that his colleague, Mr. Pila Kikuchi, had conducted a survey in the area which indicates that the place name, "Puhi," even though it means, "to blow," was the name of a cave where a shark god lived.
-He believes that the cave was located in Ha'ikū, near the Menehune Fishpond.
-He explains:
+Mr. Chun recited previous survey research that his colleague, Mr. Pila Kikuchi, had conducted in the area which indicated the place name "Puhi" was the name of a cave where a shark god lived.
+He believed the cave was located in Ha'ikū, near the Menehune Fishpond.
+He explained,

-The place name, "Puhi," means "to blow."
+The place name, 'Puhi,' means 'to blow.'
 A shark god lived in a cave in the area.
 The name of the cave was Puhi, therefore, the name of the area.
 But where?
 See this?
 This area is in the ahupua'a of Ha'ikū.
 So it would have to be down in this area, near the fishpond [Menehune].